Special effects of Batman Returns: Christmas Tree lighting ceremony

-The animation utilized a Symbolics XL-1200 computer to program bat behaviors, employing the 'Boids' behavioral animation system to simulate flock dynamics.
+The animation utilized a Symbolics XL-1200 computer to program bat behaviors, employing the "Boids" behavioral animation system to simulate flock dynamics.
 Pixar's Photorealistic Renderman software was then used to render the bats, applying motion blur and producing images composited with the scanned live-action backgrounds.
 Video Image created bat flocks for 22 shots throughout the film.
-For the Christmas tree shot, Kopra used matte layering to create the effect of bats emerging from within the dense branches, rendering bats separately in front of and behind the tree to maintain spatial realism.
+For the Christmas tree shot, Kopra used matte layering to create the effect of bats emerging from within the dense branches, rendering bats separately in front of, and behind, the tree to maintain spatial realism.
 The animation parameters were adjusted like controls on robotic bats, enabling changes in speed, direction, and behavior for each shot.

 Bat models were based on anatomical wing structure, generated through rotated outlines and cross sections, then animated to simulate wing flapping.
 To intensify their impact in close-ups, the bats were scaled to more than a foot in size and rendered with motion blur to enhance realism.
-Fink noted that Batman Returns was among the first films to digitally transfer CGI shots between different effects houses without any film prints exchanged.
+Fink noted that Batman Returns was among the first films to digitally transfer CGI shots between different effects houses without any film prints being exchanged.
 The dark nighttime setting lit mostly in blue posed challenges for compositing, necessitating multiple iterations to perfect the tonal range.

 Mechanical bats, rigged by Optic Nerve, were also employed on set to add realism.
 These were attached via wires to actors, including the Ice Princess, enhancing physical interaction with the digital swarms.
 Besides the plaza sequences, Video Image also created computer-generated bat swarms for scenes such as the opening titles and the batcave.
 The bats' organic, lifelike movements contrasted with earlier mechanical cloaking effects.
 To simulate subtle crowd movements during the chaotic plaza attack, non-articulated puppets attached to wires were manipulated off-camera, with modelmakers Monty Schook and John Merritt positioning figures on the miniature set.